What's in YOUR wallet?: Other currencies

 However, this decomposition doesn't actually work.
-For the pennies-\emph{first} big spender, if the price is $c = 1$ cent then the two wallet states $\{5\}$ and $\{5, 1\}$ result in different numbers of nickels after a transaction, so the pennyless component does in fact depend on the penny component.
+For the pennies-\emph{first} big spender, if the price is $c = 1$ cent then the two wallet states $\{5\}$ and $\{5, 1\}$ result in different numbers of nickels after a transaction, so the pennyless component does in fact need information from the penny component.
 Even worse, if the price is $c = 1$ cent and the wallet is $\{5\}$ then the pennies-\emph{separate} big spender's wallet becomes $\{5, 1, 1, 1, 1\}$, which is too much change!

-Nonetheless, these two Markov chains are closely related; their transition matrices are equal, which explains the numerical coincidence we observed.
+Nonetheless, these two Markov chains are closely related.
 Suppose $s_i$ and $s_j$ are two states such that some price $c$ causes $s_i$ to transition to $s_j$ for the pennies-first big spender.
 If $s_i$ contains fewer than $c \bmod 5$ pennies, then the price $(c + 5) \bmod 100$ causes $s_i$ to transition to $s_j$ for the pennies-separate big spender; otherwise the price $c$ causes this transition.
-Since the transition matrices are equal, the long-term probability of each state is the same in both models.
-Therefore the expected numbers of quarters, dimes, and nickels for the pennyless purchaser agree with the pennies-first big spender.
+Therefore the transition matrices for the pennies-first big spender and the pennies-separate big spender are equal, and this explains the numerical coincidence we observed.

 Another spending strategy is the \emph{quarter hoarder}, used by college students and apartment dwellers who save their quarters for laundry.
 All quarters they receive as change are immediately thrown into their laundry funds.
 Of the $10 \times 20 \times 100 = 20000$ potential wallet states containing up to $9$ dimes, $19$ nickels, and $99$ pennies, there are $4125$ states for which the total is at most $99$ cents.
 The expected number of coins for a big spender quarter hoarder is $13.74$, distributed as $1.60$ dimes, $1.21$ nickels, and $10.93$ pennies.